-Making a new life on foreign shores is the dream of many.
+Making a new life on foreign shores is a dream of many.
 But what happens when you try to make the dream a reality?
-It seems glamorous, but it can be very hard work.
+It seems glamorous, but can be hard work.

 Let’s have a look at a few of the most common reasons for taking the expat road, and a few of the questions each type should consider.

 You Fit in Over There, But You Never Did At Home

 You took your first big trip, and it changed you in ways you never expected.

 Let’s say you went to Italy.
 You found the people warmer than anyone back home.
 They laughed, they had fun, they cared about each other, and they took time to really savour good food.

 When you went home, life looked a little paler.
 It felt like you were walking through scenes in black and white.
 And so you made plans to move to Italy, because you had found your metaphorical home.

 First off, good for you!
 That can certainly happen, and that instinct can be true.